 MACHNGUN 0.0m 0.0m 0.0m - The position (X, Y, Z) of the machine gun, where the bullets originate from.

 HTRADIUS 0.0m - This is maximum distance(*) from which YSFlight will attempt collision detection.
 Imagine a sphere centred around your aircraft (centre at 0,0,0) with a radius equals to HTRADIUS.
 Make sure this sphere is large enough to enclose the entire model, but not so large that YSFlight will be performing unnecessary calculations for collision detection when two objects are far enough apart that collision, with the model, is impossible.
-Also changes the default camera distance in F8 or F7 view.
+Also changes the default camera distance in F8 or F7 view and the switch between visual and coarse models.

 Note: YSFlight will not perform collision detection if the distance between object A and object B is greater than the sum of their HTRADIUS.